modgeosys/modgeosys-graph-algorithms/python/README.md

-# modgeosys-graph-algorithms: Graph Algorithms
+# modgeosys-graph-algorithms: Spatial Graph Algorithms

-A repository for [hopefully] clean, readable, and easily-called implementations of some navigation, path planning, and obstacle avoidance algorithms I will be using in the near future, written in modern Python and/or Rust with Python bindings.
+A repository for [hopefully] clean, readable, and easily-called implementations of some spatial navigation, path planning, and obstacle avoidance algorithms I will be using in the near future, written in modern Python and/or Rust with Python bindings.
 I'll be adding more algorithm implementations over time.